PieterPenninckx/rsynth/README.md

 We try to focus on features that we are actually using ourselves.
 This helps to ensure that the features that we provide, can actually be used in practice.
-So if you want to use a particular feature that isn't there yet, feel free to open an issue (if there is none yet) and you can volunteer to test the feature before it is merged.
+So if you want to use a particular feature that isn't there yet, feel free to open an issue (if needed) and you can volunteer to test the feature before it is merged.

 Features that are likely to be realized: